Remora: Habitat

-Some remoras, such as this Echeneis naucrates, may attach themselves to scuba divers.

 Remoras are tropical open-ocean dwellers, but are occasionally found in temperate or coastal waters if they have attached to large fish that have wandered into these areas.
 In the mid-Atlantic Ocean, spawning usually takes place in June and July; in the Mediterranean Sea, it occurs in August and September.
 The sucking disc begins to show when the young fish are about 1 cm long.
 When the remora reaches about 3 cm, the disc is fully formed and the remora can then attach to other animals.
 The remora's lower jaw projects beyond the upper, and the animal lacks a swim bladder.

 Some remoras associate with specific host species.
 They are commonly found attached to sharks, manta rays, whales, turtles, and dugongs, hence the common names "sharksucker" and "whalesucker".
-Smaller remoras also fasten onto fish such as tuna and swordfish, and some of the smallest remoras travel in the mouths or gills of large manta rays, ocean sunfish, swordfish and sailfish.
+Smaller remoras also fasten onto fish such as tuna and swordfish.
+Smaller remoras have been observed entering, and sometimes attaching themselves inside, the mouths, gills and cloacae of large manta rays and whale sharks, sometimes causing injury.

 The relationship between a remora and its host is most often taken to be one of commensalism, specifically phoresy.
 While some of the relationships are mutualistic, it is believed that dolphins with remoras attached do not benefit from the relationship.
 The attachment of the remora increases the dolphin's drag, which increases the energy needed for swimming.
 The remora is also thought to irritate the skin of the dolphin.
+A 2025 study similarly found that green turtles in the Red Sea grazed less when they had more remoras attached, and suggested that the nature of the turtle-remora relationship "may shift along the commensalism-parasitism spectrum depending on factors such as remora load".